-In my journey to lead a more sustainable lifestyle, I’ve realized that my favorite eco-friendly products are also life-savers when it comes to travel.
-Here’s a list of the zero-waste products I NEVER travel without.
-These zero waste substitutions might seem a bit overwhelming at first, but if someone as lazy as me can stick to it, I’m confident you can too.
+In my journey toward a more sustainable lifestyle, I’ve realized that my favorite eco-friendly products are also LIFE-SAVERS when it comes to travel.
+Here’s a list of the zero-waste products I’ll never travel without.
+And I know, 10 zero-waste substitutions might seem a bit overwhelming at first, but if someone as lazy as me can stick to it, I’m confident you can too.
 Try one (or all) of these out on your next trip!

 I’ve mentioned in other posts that I always travel with an 18 oz.
 Hydro Flask.
 I fill it up at airports and often carry it around during the days.
 Traveling is extremely dehydrating and it’s easy to forget to drink water.
-Even though 18 oz. isn’t much, having a water bottle has saved me during long bus rides through the desert and hikes through the jungle.
-Get a size you’ll want to carry around, and drink up!
+18 oz. isn’t much, but hauling around anything heavier is far too laborious for me.
+However, having a reusable water bottle has saved me during long bus rides through the desert and hikes through the jungle.
+Get a size you’ll want to carry around (the handle helps, too), and drink up!

 3. Cloth Tissues